AweSim-OSC/awesim-connect/README.md

 #### Detect Clipboard Activity

-When this option is enabled, the application will detect valid data on the Windows clipboard and populate the application. ( Default: On )
+When this option is enabled, the application will detect valid data on the Windows clipboard and populate the application. ( Default: Off )

-#### Use Included SFTP Client

-When this options is checked, the application will use the embedded SFTP client as the default client. ( Default: Off )

 ### Automation Settings